graalvm/graal-languages-demos/graaljs/graaljs-spring-boot-d3/README.md

 Before starting, make sure you have the following:

 * A bit of time to explore and experiment
-* Your favorite IDE or text editor to code comfortably
+* Your favorite IDE or text editor for coding comfortably
 * JDK 21 or later

 ---